catseye/Falderal/doc/Falderal_Literate_Test_Format.markdown

 ======

-Lines which have special meaning to the Falderal Literate Test Format always begin (in the leftmost column) with a series of special characters, called an //introducer//.
+Lines which have special meaning to the Falderal Literate Test Format always begin with an indent of four (4) spaces from the leftmost column followed immediately by a series of distinguished characters, called an _introducer_.
 The introducers which have meaning to the Falderal Literate Test Format are as follows:

 * `->` (hyphen, greater-than sign): pragma
 * `| ` (vertical bar, space): input text